jacobxperez/jacobxperez/README.md

 designs using Adobe XD, Photoshop, Illustrator, and Figma.
 As a developer, I code responsive websites in HTML, CSS, and JavaScript.
 Over time I have developed RAMs, a web framework that allows me to quickly assemble any design with minimal effort and very few lines of code.
-Also, I am a photographer, and I take immense pleasure in taking pictures of people and landscapes.